 State legislators and taxpayers need to know the facts about their state's finances.
 Unfortunately, with the way the general fund financial statements are prepared, you are not given an accurate picture of the operating results of your state's budget.
 The Governmental Accounting Standards Board (GASB), the private, nonprofit organization that sets generally accepted accounting principles for state and local governments, still requires governments to use check-book accounting to account for the general fund.

-You can be a part of the movement to get rid of this outdated and unreliable accounting by encouraging GASB to require states to report the general fundusing a long-term, fact-based method of accounting.
+You can be a part of the movement to get rid of this outdated and unreliable accounting by encouraging GASB to require states to report the general fund using a long-term, full accrual approach to accounting.

 Change accounting standards.

-Join Truth in Accounting in a letter writing campaign to encourage GASB to require FACT-based accounting for state governments' general fund.
-Click on one of the templates below (templates coming soon) to email GASB asking them to change the archaic ways states report the general fund.
+Join Truth in Accounting in a letter-writing campaign to encourage GASB to require FACT-based accounting for state governments' general fund.
+Click on one of the letters below to email GASB asking them to change the archaic ways states report the general fund.